ToshioCP/Gtk4-tutorial/src/sec13.src.md

 - 14: Gets the pointer to the GtkTextBuffer instance corresponds to `tv`.
 The pointer is assigned to `tb`
 - 15: Assigns the contents read from the file to `tb`.
-- 16: Duplicates `file` and sets `tv->file` to point it.
+- 16: Duplicates `file` and sets `tv->file` to point to it.
 GFile is *not* thread safe.
 The duplication makes sure that the GFile instance of `tv` keeps the file information even if the original one is changed by other thread.
 - 17: The function `gtk_text_buffer_set_modified (tb, FALSE)` sets the modification flag of `tb` to FALSE.
-The modification flag indicates that the contents has been modified.
+The modification flag indicates that the contents have been modified.
 It is used when the contents are saved.
 If the modification flag is FALSE, it doesn't need to save the contents.
-- 18: Frees the memories pointed by `contents`.
+- 18: Frees the memories pointed to by `contents`.
 - 19: Returns `tv`, which is a pointer to the newly created TfeTextView instance.
 If an error happens, NULL is returned.

-## Save and saveas functions
+## Save and Saveas Functions

 Save and saveas functions write the contents in the GtkTextBuffer to a file.